Testing REST APIs using Postman and Newman

 }

-In Headers tab add the Header with key Authorization and value as Bearer {{TodoApiAccessToken}}.
-Here we are referring to the environment variable value using {{variable_name}} syntax.
+In the Headers tab, add a Header with the key Authorization and the value Bearer {{TodoApiAccessToken}}.
+Here we are referring to the environment variable’s value using the {{variable_name}} syntax.

-In Tests tab add the following snippet:
+In the Tests tab, add the following snippet:

 pm.test("Create New Todo", function () {